 Courses entail an advanced exploration of such topics as the nature, function, history, processes, and effects of media and communicating in mediated contexts (e.g., Media Ethics, Computer-Mediated Communication).
 Emphasis is not on production, but on the critical interpretation of the media.
 Some courses may be writing intensive.
 May be repeated for credit.
-Prerequisites: COMM 200 and COMM 290.
+Prerequisites: COMM 101 and COMM 201 or COMM 205; or permission of instructor.
 Alternate years.